Henry I (2001)

 2008 Kindle (UK & USA)

 This is the first biography of an important early king but it was nearly a lost work.
-It was added to the list of English Monarchs titles from the beginning, on the jacket of ‘William the Conqueror, the first book in the series published in 1964.
+It was added to the list of English Monarchs titles from the beginning, on the jacket of ‘William the Conqueror, the first book in the series published in 1964, yet it was ultimately published by Yale, not long afer they assumed ownership of the series.
 Professor Hollister was still working on this biography in the last years of his life but it was unfinished at the time of his death in 1997.
 Professor Hollister’s key points are that Henry I established the basis of the institutions usually attributed to Henry II, his grandson, giving firm and peaceful rule for decades.
 Yet tragedy intervened with the sinking of the White Ship, the most catastrophic maritime disaster in the middle ages.
 The loss of his only legitimate son and many of his court was both a personal catastrophe and a political one as it led to a succession crisis and the anarchy under King Stephen.

 If you are unfamiliar with this king by the end of the book you will have read one of the great stories of English history.
 You’ll want to keep reading to see what happens next.
 This is the mark of a great story and a great story-teller.
 What luck that we have Edmund King’s biography of King Stephen waiting on the shelf.
 The sequel is every bit as interesting as the first instalment.